invap/rt-monitor-example-app/README.md

 2. converts it to a floating point number (from now on, referred to as engineering value), and
 3. displays it as a bar in an LCD akin the SSD1963 from Solomon Systech Limited (*LCD*).

-The runtime verification attained with the Runtime Monitor is done at the software layer of the system in order to check the correctness[^correctness] of the software implementation with respect to an abstract specification of the process (see Section [Structured Sequential Processes](https://github.com/invap/rt-monitor/blob/main/README.md#structured-sequential-processes "Structured Sequential Processes") for a detailed presentation of the language for describing structured sequential processes, the abstract language used for specifying software artifacts).
+The runtime verification attained with the runtime monitor is done at the software layer of the system in order to check the correctness[^correctness] of the software implementation with respect to an abstract specification of the process (see Section [Structured Sequential Processes](https://github.com/invap/rt-monitor/blob/main/README.md#structured-sequential-processes "Structured Sequential Processes") for a detailed presentation of the language for describing structured sequential processes, the abstract language used for specifying software artifacts).

 The ADC and the LCD are operated through high level libraries (**ADC API** and **LCD API** in [Figure 1](#hardware-software-system), respectively, for reference) that are discussed in detail in Section [ADC implementation and operation](#adc-implementation-and-operation) and Section [LCD implementation and operation](#lcd-implementation-and-operation).